 For those who are interested in applying to Oxford and Cambridge, we have the Excellence Programme, which includes visits to the universities, counselling from Oxbridge graduates and interview coaching.

 If you do not re-enrol at Wilberforce, it is college policy to disable your account, as we cannot leave them accessible indefinitely.
 Therefore, you should forward any emails that you need to keep to a personal account before the end of term.
 If after you leave, you still need urgent access to something, please contact IT Services on 01482 711688 and they should be able to help you.

 Yes, you need to contact Student Services on 01482 711688.
 They can arrange a reference for you and keep track of its completion.

 Students Services hire out lockers.
 They require a £5 refundable deposit, which you receive back when you return your key at the end of the year.
 You will need your ID card, and it may be a good idea to think about where you would like your locker to be.

 Go and see Student Services.
 They are there to support you through college and if they can’t help, they will be able to find the person who can.

 You need to complete a clearance form from Student Services.

-Please ensure you have returned your locker key and claimed your £5 deposit, returned any items you have borrowed from the library and paid any outstanding fines.
+Please ensure you have returned your locker key and claimed your £5 deposit, returned any items you have borrowed from the library.
 It would also be a good idea for you to collect any outstanding results/certificates from Student Services, which will save you having to return at a later date.

 We will publicise exact days and times for our August Results Days during the Summer holidays on our website and on Facebook, so please check regularly.
 If you are unable to attend Results Day, you can check your grades on Columbus or collect them in person from Student Services in the new term.